istoph/editor/README.md

        Arguments:
-         [[+line[,char]] file …]                          Optional is the line number,
+         [[+line[,char]] file …]                          Optional is the line number
+                                                          and  position.
+Sev‐
+       eral files
-                                                          several files can be
+                                                          can   be  opened  in
-       opened
+       multiple
-                                                          in multiple windows.
+                                                          windows.
+         [[+/searchword] file …]                          A search word can be set.
          [/directory]                                     Or a  directory  can
        be
                                                           specified  to search
        in the
                                                           open dialog.